Blogs/AI

 npm uninstall -g @qwen-code/qwen-code

-Qwen Code is now fully set up and ready to use.
-Whether you went with the quick Qwen OAuth method or the flexible OpenRouter setup, you can now start writing code, refactoring, debugging, and automating your workflows directly from the terminal.
+At this point, Qwen Code was fully set up on my system.
+Whether I used the quick Qwen OAuth method or the more flexible OpenRouter setup, I could start writing code, refactoring, debugging, and automating workflows directly from the terminal, without changing how I normally work.
 Dive in, explore the features, and let Qwen Code simplify your development process.

 And if you’re curious about what else the Qwen ecosystem can do, don’t miss our upcoming Complete Guide to Fine-tuning Qwen2.5 VL Model, where we’ll dive into customizing Qwen for powerful vision-language applications.